SaraNielsen21/pokemon_go/source/catching/catching.rst

 Items
 -------

-Pokemon are all over all you need to do is walk around to find them!
+Pokemon are everywhere and all you need to do is walk around to find them!
 But once you find one what to you do?
 It’s easy, simply use your pokeballs to capture the pokemon.

 Besides the pokeball there are a lot more things that can be taken into